openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Confidentiality

-The identity of the victim(s) and reporter(s) of a code of conduct violation must be kept confidential.
+The identity of the harmed individual(s) and the and reporter(s) of an incident report must be kept confidential.

 ## Conflict of Interest